HiGal/GogolLibrary/README.md

   + Librarian
    *Is allowed to ***modify/delete/add*** any document or patron.*

-We assign the loged in user with new exemplar of appropriate class:
+We assign the logged in user with new exemplar of appropriate class:

 <a name="lib">